Ethan-syc/FloorDog/README.md

 This repo should be under MIT license
 <br>
 ## Brief overview of code structure:
-CSVs directory stores the major data sources of FloorDog. website directory stores the Django app website.
-Important files are:
+CSVs directory stores the major data sources of FloorDog. <br>
+website directory stores the Django app website.
+Important files are: <br>
-	1. forms.py: sets up forms that will be sent in our browser,
+	1. forms.py: sets up forms that will be sent in our browser, <br>
-	2. views.py: controls the execution and function of FloorDog.
+	2. views.py: controls the execution and function of FloorDog. <br>
-	3. models.py: database schema
+	3. models.py: database schema <br>
-	4. urls.py: controls how each type of url's parameter, correlated views.py method, and name for reverse() function.
+	4. urls.py: controls how each type of url's parameter, correlated views.py method, and name for reverse() function.<br>
-	5. rec_tools.py and related programs for recommendation as well as neural network training.
+	5. rec_tools.py and related programs for recommendation as well as neural network training.<br>
-	6. static directory stores the images, css, javascript, fonts for our HTMLs.
+	6. static directory stores the images, css, javascript, fonts for our HTMLs.<br>
-	7. template/website directory stores our HTML templates.
+	7. template/website directory stores our HTML templates.<br>
-	8. support directory stores the training weight of FloorDog's color recognition and category prediction neural network. upload directory stores the Dropzone.js implementation of our Drag and Drop file-uploading function. venv directory stores the nesccesry file for Django execution. project316 directory stores the major python program that set up the Django environment, including settings.py.
+	8. support directory stores the training weight of FloorDog's color recognition and category prediction neural network.<br>
+upload directory stores the Dropzone.js implementation of our Drag and Drop file-uploading function.<br>
+venv directory stores the nesccesry file for Django execution.<br>
+project316 directory stores the major python program that set up the Django environment, including settings.py.<br>
 <br>
 ## Transfer the database:
-Make sure postgreSQL is already installed in your environment.
+Make sure postgreSQL is already installed in your environment.<br>
-In your postgreSQL environment, type in "create database project316" After the database have been set up, return to terminal and try to run the server by inputing "python mange.py runserver" under FloorDog directory.
+In your postgreSQL environment, type in "create database project316"<br>
+After the database have been set up, return to terminal and try to run the server by inputing "python mange.py runserver" under FloorDog directory.<br>
 If error occures, open project316/settings.py, and made related changes in the code for implementing database.
-In most case, delete the line of USER and PASSWORD would be sufficient.
+In most case, delete the line of USER and PASSWORD would be sufficient.<br>
 <quote>
 	DATABASES = {
     'default': {